 16. The first Nobel Peace Prize was awarded in 1901 to Henry Dunant (Switzerland) and Frédéric Passy (France).

 17. The Peace Prize is the only prize which is not presented in Stockholm.
 This prize is presented annually in Oslo, in the presence of the King of Norway, on December 10, the death anniversary of Alfred Nobel.

-19. It is known that so far 8 Indians have got Nobel Prize and the first Indian to receive the Nobel Prize was Rabindra Nath Tagore.
+19. It is known that so far 9 Indians/people of Indian origin have received Nobel Prize and the first Indian to receive the Nobel Prize was Rabindra Nath Tagore.